OCA/server-tools/red_october/README.rst

 Known issues / Roadmap
 ======================

-* Decouple the Red October user passwords from Odoo passwords.
 * Add caching for most methods
-* Allow for multiple RedOctoberUsers per ResUser, with a selection controlled via the session.
-* Allow for multiple RedOctoberVaults per ResCompany.
 * Allow transferring files between vaults.
-* If decrypt error, fail silently & instead hide the data.
-Need to handle in the encrypt too.
 * Add delegation uses & delta to ``red.october.file.owner``.

 Bug Tracker